Boosting the financial wellness for employees

 it wasn't expected!

-Just like any UX project, you get questions on what you thought would be obvious for users..
+Just like any project, you get questions on what you thought would be obvious for users..
 After testing the flows, we found out interesting insights that we didn't expect..

 One of the platform’s key functions is Expense Management.
 Here’s how it works: